DGAP-Public Voting Rights: SCHNIGGE Wertpapierhandelsbank SE (english) () | aktiencheck.de

 dpa-AFX

-DGAP Voting Rights Announcement: SCHNIGGE Wertpapierhandelsbank SE SCHNIGGE Wertpapierhandelsbank SE: Release according to Article 26, Section 1 of the WpHG [the German Securities Trading Act] with the objective of Europe-wide distribution
+DGAP Voting Rights Announcement: SCHNIGGE Wertpapierhandelsbank SE Correction of a release from 12.12.2016, 09:28 CET/CEST - SCHNIGGE Wertpapierhandelsbank SE: Release according to Article 26, Section 1 of the WpHG [the German Securities Trading Act] with the objective of Europe-wide distribution

 The issuer is solely responsible for the content of this announcement.